SS Wanganui: Wanganui Steam Navigation Company 1869 to 1872

 In January 1872 John Fitzgerald was charged by Constable Ritchie at Wanganui with drunkenness and damaging the Constable's uniform.
 It was said that Fitzgerald had thrown himself off the SS Wanganui and with some difficulty managed to make it ashore where the Constable had tried to help him find lodgings for the night but failed as he crossed the bridge with the constable to try and find lodgings at the Red Lion Hotel he attempted to throw himself over and became very violent.
 Fitzgerald was fined £1 and costs 4s for the malicious injury to property, or one week's imprisonment.

 In April 1872 Edward Smith a seaman aboard the SS Wanganui was charged with assaulting both John King, the second officer and W. H. Scoons, the acting first officer of the SS Wanganui whilst the vessel was lying at the Government Wharf at Wanganui.
 Smith had been working down the hold and was said to be "in liquor" and had a disagreement with John King about the cargo, King then beckoned Scoons who was on the wharf back on to the boat, Scoons when he looked down the hold saw the goods spread about.
 Edward Smith then left the hold and came up behind Scoons and struck him and then he rushed at King and struck him in the face with his fist, and kicked him in the side.
 Scoons then held him back and prevented him from continuing the assault which he said was very violent.
-Constable Ritchie arrested Edward Smith on board the SS Wanganui and indicated that he had been very violent and had also struck the Constable indicating he had never saw a more violent man.
+Constable Ritchie arrested Edward Smith on board the SS Wanganui and indicated that he had been very violent and had also struck the Constable indicating he had never seen a more violent man.
 The magistrate said the officers of the steamer, and the police must be protected and he would deal with the prisoner severely.
 He Edward Smith sentenced to one month's imprisonment for assaulting John King, one month's imprisonment for assaulting W. H. Sccons and a fine of £5 or one month for assaulting the Constable.